PIE & NON-PIE FUNDS

 The AML/CFT co-ordination committee (Securities Commission, Reserve Bank, Internal Affairs, Police, Customs and Justice) are continuing to work on implementation and are meeting on a monthly basis.

-All affected entities are recommended to continue to assess business risk in preparation for submitting their risk assessments.
+It has been recommended that all affected entities continue to assess business risk in preparation for submitting their risk assessments.

-The implementation period is likely to be two years from the release of the regulations (given the minister's recent announcements regarding the slowing down in the AML implementation process to enable providers to deal with the current amount of regulation being introduced, the AML regime is likely to be fully in force by late 2013).
+The implementation period is likely to be two years from the release of the Regulations (given recent announcements by the Minister in respect of a slowing down in the AML implementation process, to enable providers to deal with the current amount of regulation being introduced).
+The AML regime is likely to be fully in force by late 2013.

 SECURITIES ACT / REGULATIONS

-The Ministry of Economic Development (MED) released a discussion paper on the Review of Securities Law in June 2010, with submissions closing on 20 August 2010.
+The Ministry of Economic Development (MED) released a Discussion Paper on the Review of Securities Law in June 2010.

-The paper details the proposals to substantially revise New Zealand's securities laws and update the regulatory regime.
+The Paper seeks submissions on the proposals to substantially revise New Zealand's securities laws and update the regulatory regime.

-- Defining regulated financial products: The new Act proposes to cover four specific categories of financial products, with economic substance considered over form: equity, debt, collective investment schemes and derivatives.
-The focus of the amendments will be on investment products designed to create an investment return or to hedge risk.
-The Financial Markets Authority (FMA) has discretion to designate financial products into one of the categories or to reclassify a product.
+- Defining regulated financial products - four specific categories of financial products are proposed to be covered by the new Act with economic substance considered over form: equity, debt, collective investment schemes and derivatives.
+The focus of the amendments will be on investment products designed to create an investment return or to hedge risk with the Financial Markets Authority given discretion to designate financial products into one of the categories or to reclassify a product.

-- Offers to exempt investors: A new set of exemptions for offers to investors is proposed where the full regulatory requirements of the Securities Act are deemed inappropriate (eg investment businesses and sophisticated investors).
-The objective is to provide certainty in respect of such exemptions, with categories widened and tests simplified.
+- Offers to exempt investors - MED proposes a new set of exemptions for offers to investors where the full regulatory requirements of the Securities Act are deemed inappropriate (eg. investment businesses, sophisticated investors).
+The MED aims to provide certainty in respect of such exemptions with categories widened and tests simplified.

-- Collective investment schemes: A new standard framework for all collective investment schemes is proposed, regardless of legal form.
+- Collective investment schemes - MED proposes introducing a new standard framework for all collective investment schemes regardless of legal form.

-- Other matters: Other matters discussed include the treatment of unregistered and lightly regulated securities exchanges and expanding the powers of the FMA.
+- Other matters - Other matters discussed include treatment of unregistered and lightly regulated securities exchanges and expanding the powers of the Financial Markets Authority.

 CROWN RETAIL DEPOSIT GUARANTEES